Draught proofing windows? 9 simple and cheap ways to stop draughts

 If you don't mind your windows being fixed shut (obviously this won't be an option if the window in question is required as a fire escape), then you might also like to consider sealing them up with silicone sealant.

-Although window film is often thought of as a way of adding a level of privacy to windows, or as a decorative touch, did you know that it can also help when it comes to keeping your home warmer?
+Although window film is often thought of as a way of adding a level of privacy to windows, or as a decorative touch, if you buy the right product, it can also help when it comes to keeping your home warmer.

-You do need to ensure you buy window insulation film, rather than just the decorative stuff, but providing you get that part right, this is a cheap method that is simple to carry out on a DIY basis — plus the film can be removed should it no longer be needed.
+Make sure you purchase window insulation film, rather than just the decorative stuff, and it's another cheap method that is simple to carry out on a DIY basis – plus the film can be removed should it no longer be needed.

-Made from plastic, thermal window insulation film is usually sold in kit form, like this £10.30 kit from Stormguard, complete with the tape that is used to fix it into place, although some products are entirely self-adhesive.
+Made from plastic, thermal window insulation film is usually sold in kit form, complete with the tape that is used to fix it into place – although some products are entirely self-adhesive.

 There are a couple of points to note if you want to ensure this method of insulating windows is successful.
 Most importantly, make sure your windows are scrupulously clean before applying it and ensure you closely follow the manufacturer's instructions.
 When is comes to measuring the film to the correct size, the instructions will often state that a little allowance in size is left around the edges.